B.S./B.A. Programs in Chemistry or Biochemistry

 Curricula leading to each of our B.S. and B.A. degrees were designed to conform to recommendations of the American Chemical Society’s Committee on Professional Training.

-Our program is built on the premise that students learn science best by enjoying the successes and failures of research, so we encourage students to begin research as soon as possible.
+Our program is built on the premise that students learn science best by enjoying the successes and failures of research, so we encourage students to begin research as soon as possible and, indeed, students should approach faculty members to investigate beginning research as early as their freshman year.
 Students interested in beginning research should browse faculty research interests on the web and make an appointment with individual faculty members to discuss their research.
 Research opportunities are available for academic credit or on a volunteer basis.
 Occasionally, funding may be available through an individual faculty member’s grant.

 Individual Attention and Mentoring